rudidude86/gura-lang.github.io/documents/Syntax.md

 If car's instance is of `function` type the expression calls the function with specified arguments.

-In Interpreter's assignment stage, the expression always creates `function` instance and assigns it to a specific environment.
+If the expression is specified as a target in Interpreter's assignment stage, the expression always creates `function` instance and assigns it in a specific environment.